Cashew Coconut Brittle

 - Spray a 9 x 13 baking tray with cooking spray, and set aside.

 - In a medium saucepan combine the sugar, corn syrup, water and salt.

 - Bring to a boil over a med.-high heat, stirring until the sugar is dissolved.

-- Cook, swirling occasionally, until the mixtures reaches 238 degrees on a candy thermometer, brushing the sides of the pan down with a pastry brushed dipped in water, occasionally to prevent re-crystralization.
+- Cook, swirling occasionally, until the mixtures reaches 238 degrees on a candy thermometer, brushing the sides of the pan down with a pastry brush dipped in a cup water, occasionally to prevent re-crystallization.

-- When the temperature reaches 238 degrees, mix in the coconut and cashews, and stir frequently to prevent the nuts from burning, cooking until the mixture turns to a golden amber colour.
+- When the temperature reaches 238 degrees, mix in the coconut and cashews, and stir frequently to combine cashews and coconut and to prevent the nuts from burning, cooking until the mixture turns to a golden amber colour.